jeenakarmi/PythonProjectarium/README.md

 # Tkinter GUI Applications

-This repository contains two separate projects built using Tkinter, a standard GUI (Graphical User Interface) toolkit for Python.
+This repository contains three separate projects built using Tkinter, a standard GUI (Graphical User Interface) toolkit for Python.
 The projects included are a basic calculator and a login page.

 ## Projects